awsdocs/aws-systems-manager-user-guide/doc_source/distributor-working-with-packages-create.md

 #### Adding a package \(AWS CLI\)<a name="create-pkg-cli"></a>

 You can use the AWS CLI to create a package\.
-Have the URL ready from the bucket to which you uploaded your package in [Step 3: Upload the package and manifest to an Amazon S3 bucket](#packages-upload-s3)\.
+Have the URL ready from the bucket to which you uploaded your package in [Step 3: Upload the package and manifest to an S3 bucket](#packages-upload-s3)\.

 **To add a package to Amazon S3 \(AWS CLI\)**

-1. To use the AWS CLI to create a package, run the following command, replacing *package\-name* with the name of your package and *S3\-bucket\-URL\-to\-manifest\-file* with the URL of the JSON manifest that you copied in [Step 3: Upload the package and manifest to an Amazon S3 bucket](#packages-upload-s3)\. *S3\-bucket\-URL\-of\-package* is the URL of the S3 bucket where the entire package is stored\.
+1. To use the AWS CLI to create a package, run the following command, replacing *package\-name* with the name of your package and *S3\-bucket\-URL\-to\-manifest\-file* with the URL of the JSON manifest that you copied in [Step 3: Upload the package and manifest to an S3 bucket](#packages-upload-s3)\. *S3\-bucket\-URL\-of\-package* is the URL of the S3 bucket where the entire package is stored\.
 When you run the create\-document command in Distributor, you specify the `Package` value for `--document-type`\.

    If you did not add your manifest file to the S3 bucket, the `--content` parameter value is the entire content of the JSON manifest file, in quotations\.